 The Certificate in Sustainability may be earned by any University of Iowa student who is not concurrently enrolled in a UI graduate or professional degree program.

 Students must declare their intent to earn this certificate.
-See Sustainability Certificate in the UI General Catalog or the Certificate in Sustainability website for details about admission and course requirements.
+View the Certificate in Sustainability in the UI General Catalog or the Certificate in Sustainability website for details about admission and course requirements.

 This program provides a solid foundation for careers in fields related to sustainability.
 According to the Bureau of Labor Statistics, employment opportunities for individuals with training in the environmental area is projected to grow by 11 percent by 2024, faster than the national average.